gruntjs/grunt-contrib/docs/copy.md

 ##### files ```object```

-This defines what files this task will compress and should contain key:value pairs.
+This defines what files this task will copy and should contain key:value pairs.

 The key (destination) should be an unique path (supports [grunt.template](https://github.com/cowboy/grunt/blob/master/docs/api_template.md)) and the value (source) should be a filepath or an array of filepaths (supports [minimatch](https://github.com/isaacs/minimatch)).